Coal Drops Yard: The coal drops

 The Regent's Canal was named in 1820 after the Prince Regent, who became George IV the same year.
 After his demise, the Kings Cross monument was raised at the junction of New Road and Battlebridge Road (Euston Road and York Way); this gave the name to the area, but it was removed in 1845.
 This was former common land, and open to development.
-An 1846 Act of Parliament prohibited the railway companies from building south of Euston Road.
-The London & Birmingham Railway (London & North Western Railway), with George Stephenson connections had built their terminus at Euston Square in 1833-1837.
-The Great Northern Railway's London & York Bill received royal assent in 1846 and they built at King's Cross; the Midland Railway built at St Pancras in 1863–8.
+The Royal Commission on Metropolitan Railway Termini prohibited the railway companies from building south of Euston Road.
+The London and Birmingham Railway (London and North Western Railway), with George Stephenson connections had built their terminus at Euston Square in 1833–1837.
+The Great Northern Railway's London & York Bill received royal assent in 1846 as the Great Northern Railway Act 1846 (9 & 10 Vict. c. lxxi) and they built at King's Cross; the Midland Railway built at St Pancras in 1863–8.

 Their goods yards were north of the canal with lines opening onto wharfs and basins.
 The topology changed with the rapidly developing economy and technology.
 The coal drops were in the Great Northern's western goods yard.

 The eastern coal drops were built in 1851.
 They were essentially a long three-storey, 48-bay (cell) shed reached from the north by a viaduct.
 The trains came in on four tracks on the third storey; the wagon's bottom was opened, and the goods fell down chutes to the hopper floor below where they were sorted, before being lowered to the road vehicles waiting on the ground floor.
 The goods were often coal that needed to be graded, but could be potatoes or any heavy loose load.
 The hopper floor was supported on cast-iron columns and beams.

 The western coal drops were built in 1860; they presented a simplified and more advanced design.
 The roof span was 48 ft.
 The rails came in on an open cast-iron viaduct that terminated under the roof.
 Beneath was the Coal and Stone Basin, allowing direct transhipment to canal boats.
 This was filled in when the adjacent Western Goods Shed was built in 1897–99.
 The Western coal drops became a general-purpose warehouse.

-The Coal offices and the Wharf Road Viaduct and Wharf Road Arches close the site to the south, where they follow the arc of the Regent's Canal.
+The coal offices and the Wharf Road Viaduct and Wharf Road Arches close the site to the south, where they follow the arc of the Regent's Canal.
 The arches were used as stabling for some of the Great Northern's large stock of horses.
 There were 200 horses in 1850, and 867 in 1867, eventually rising to 1500.
 Great Northern had a fleet of 2-tonne and 4-tonne road vehicles, as they also delivered coal directly to the customers.
 The horses were well stabled, and the company had its own farriers and a horse infirmary.